jbjonesjr/best-practices/version_control/migration_details.md

 The following table lists the capability to export and import data from one VCS system to another VCS systems.
 The columns represent source systems {FROM}; the rows represent the destination systems {TO}.

-As is evident from the table, there is only one VCS that spans the entire row, allowing all data from all VCS to be imported/exported.
-This would make Github Enterprise the "Universal Repository" of choice for VA.
+As the table demonstrates, there is only one VCS that spans the entire row (Github Enterprise), meaning that it would accomodate all legacy code in all current VA VCS systems, allowing VA's code to be managed by one single "Universal Repository".
+No other VCS has this capability.

 | Note |